MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 #### **Parameters**
 - **message**: *string*

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **disconnect**
 `
 disconnect(): void
 `

 Simulates and performs a disconnection of the simulated player from the world.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **dropSelectedItem**
 `
 dropSelectedItem(): boolean